 Step 14: Select 10Mbps from the "Value" drop-down menu.

-Note: if you're using a Realtek network adapter, you may need to adjust the supplementary settings.
+Note: If you're using a Realtek network adapter, you might need to adjust some supplementary settings.

 Step 15: The Power Management menu item must be selected.